Warchant/testcontainers-iroha/PITCHME.md

 - you can specify iroha and postgres versions manually
 - create independent peers with `IrohaContainer`
 - create independent **networks of peers** with `IrohaNetwork`
-- config and keypairs are created in tmp dir on the host system, so you can get path and
+- config and keypairs are created in tmp dir on the host system, so you can read that path

 +++